Chancellor Kim A. Wilcox

 Task Force on Staff Engagement

-The Associate Vice Chancellor for Human Resources Immediate Past President of Staff Assembly co-chaired the Task Force on Staff Engagement, which launched to identify opportunities to enhance staff engagement and develop recommendations for additional actions to increase staff engagement at UCR.
+Associate Vice Chancellor for Human Resources Jadie Lee and Immediate Past President of Staff Assembly Julie Salgado co-chaired the Task Force on Staff Engagement, which launched in May 2018 to identify opportunities to enhance staff engagement and develop recommendations for additional actions to increase staff engagement at UCR.

 More about the task force